 What do you think got the eighth graders excited about joining the program?

 I think my favorite part was my senior year.
 I told them that there are a lot of people who don’t get this opportunity — to take business classes and explore business classes as well as being super engaged and hands on.
 The biggest thing is that I had teachers who supported the program very highly.
 That made my experience top of the line.
-I would tell those younger students that I know college seems far away, but it’s really not, but you will get to watch yourself and classmates make a project at the end of this, interact with people outside of school and in the community, have the opportunity to job shadow someone in a career you’re interested in.
+I would tell those younger students that I know college seems far away, but it’s really not, but you will get to watch yourself and classmates run a business at the end of this, interact with people outside of school and in the community, have the opportunity to job shadow someone in a career you’re interested in.
 Ultimately, I told them this is your opportunity to explore what you want to do in your future.
 And you get to do it while you’re in high school.
 And again the dual credit is so beneficial when you’re going into college.

 At Waverly-Shell Rock, anyone could walk in and feel the “HSB Spirit.”
 It seemed like at your school, being a part of HSB felt like a privilege, and perhaps like a special club.
 Was that feeling accurate?
 What helps to build a positive atmosphere like that?

 We had the chance to be very creative with the HSB curriculum.
 So, the opportunities were endless, the projects were endless, group collaboration was also huge with us and made it feel like a club environment.
 I would have to say the classroom discussions helped with the camaraderie.
 Everyone felt they were involved and our teacher showed us what we could do with the knowledge we learned.

 What advice would you give to students considering the HSB program?